 What are the Solicitation Offenses in Charleston?

 S.C.
 Code of Laws § 16-15-90 establishes various actions as illegal under the broad category of prostitution.
 Not only does prostitution include traditional notions of individuals who offer sex acts in exchange for money, but it also includes soliciting or hiring others to engage in sex acts by giving them money or anything of value.
-Solicitation falls within the classification of prostitution whether individuals are soliciting prostitutes for themselves or third parties.
+Solicitation includes both individuals soliciting prostitutes for themselves or third parties.

 Furthermore, there is no requirement under the law that the transaction actually occurs for guilt to be found.
 In other words, there is no requirement that the parties exchange any money or consummate the agreed-upon sexual acts.
 Indeed, it is enough for there merely be an offer or agreement to commit solicitation for individuals to face criminal charges.

 Entrapment is a common defense to the hiring of prostitutes in Charleston.
 Many solicitation arrests result from “sting” operations that police officers wholly arrange and carry out.
 While police can orchestrate these stings, any persuasion or encouragement on the part of police to cause others to commit crimes may harm a prosecutor’s case.